aquaticus/nexus433/README.md

 3. Run the application on a separate system that is either dedicated to 433MHz reception or does not run too many other apps (but that makes nexus433 quite obsolete because you can use a cheaper dedicated board just for 433MHz).

-To solve the problem, a kernel device driver is needed and the entire signal processing should be made there.